Current Residents Resources

 Please note that if you also wish for this individual to pick-up your permanent parking sticker, you must also provide us with your acknowledgment that you’ve read and agree to the community Parking Policy.
 The individual will need to know your vehicle’s auto make/model, license plate # and whether or not you have dark tint on your rear view window.

 2. We have an employee on call 24/7.
-If you’re willing to pay a cash charge (equal to our lockout fee), they will meet you at the Main Office to get your key(s).
+If you’re willing to pay a $75 cash charge (equal to our lockout fee), they will meet you at the Main Office to get your key(s).
 The time frame for providing your keys may vary as this person is on call for other emergencies and may have extended transit time to get to the office.
 If you would like to go this route, dial 540-434-5150 and press extension 7.

-The exception to the move-in inspection is if you signed an as-is lease.
+The exception to the move-in inspection process is if you signed an “as-is” lease.
 Keep in mind that since there is no turnover period with an as-is lease, there is no formal move-out/move-in inspection procedure (and thus no move-in inspection).
 Tenants who sign an as-is lease are given (per Specific Provisions) 5 days from commencement date of their lease to report any preexisting damages.

 This is outlined Per the Lease, Section 9: